tests-always-included/angular-placeholder/README.md

 Developing
 ----------

 First, clone the repository.
-Then you need to run `npm install` to get most of the dependencies and `grunt bowerful` for the rest.
+Then you need to run `npm install` to get most of the dependencies and `npm run bower` for the rest.

 Testing